-Directions: 1.
-Read the description of each Professional Behavior.

-- 2. Become familiar with the behavioral criteria described in each of the levels. - 3.
+- Directions: 1.
+Read the description of each Professional Behavior. - 2.
+Become familiar with the behavioral criteria described in each of the levels. - 3.
 Self-assess your current performance, relative to the Professional Behaviors, using the behavioral criteria. - 4.
-To complete this form: - a) Highlight in green all criteria that describes behaviors you demonstrate in Beginning (column 1), Intermediate (column 2), Entry Level (column 3) or Post-Entry Level Professional Behaviors for each criteria. - b) Highlight in green the level within which you predominately function (beginning, intermediate, entry, post-entry). - c) Document specific examples of when you demonstrated behaviors from the highest level highlighted, or the one in which you predominately function.
+To complete this form: - a) Highlight in green all criteria that describes behaviors you demonstrate in Beginning (column 1), Intermediate (column 2), or Entry Level (column 3) for each criteria. - b) Highlight in green the level within which you predominately function (beginning, intermediate, entry). - c) Document specific examples of when you demonstrated behaviors from the highest level highlighted, or the one in which you predominately function.
 You may use examples from any and all experiences that you have had previously, taking into consideration the level of this experience related to one in professional practice when rating yourself. - d) For each Professional Behavior, list the areas in which you wish to improve.
 And, highlight in yellow the areas that you have as current goals for yourself.
 Areas that are not highlighted are your long-term goals for yourself. - e) Complete the final section, reflecting on the areas that you have highlighted in yellow, and describe specific actions that you will take to work toward and achieve these goals.

-^{}Professional Behaviors were originally developed by Warren May, Laurie Kontney and Annette Iglarsh (2010) as an update to the Generic Abilities.
+\\Professional Behaviors were originally developed by Warren May, Laurie Kontney and Annette Iglarsh (2010) as an update to the Generic Abilities.

-1. Critical Thinking - The ability to question logically; identify, generate and evaluate elements of logical argument; recognize and differentiate facts, appropriate or faulty inferences, and assumptions; and distinguish relevant from irrelevant information.
+1. Critical Thinking - The ability to question logically; identify, generate, and evaluate elements of logical argument; recognize and differentiate facts, appropriate or faulty inferences, and assumptions; and distinguish relevant from irrelevant information.
 The ability to appropriately utilize, analyze, and critically evaluate scientific evidence to develop a logical argument, and to identify and determine the impact of bias on the decision making process.

-- Raises relevant questions

-- Considers all available information

-- Articulates ideas

-- Understands the scientific method

-- States the results of scientific literature but has not developed the consistent ability to critically appraise findings (i.e. methodology and conclusion)

-- Recognizes holes in knowledge base

-- Demonstrates acceptance of limited knowledge and experience in knowledge base

-- Feels challenged to examine ideas

-- Critically analyzes the literature and applies it to patient management

-- Utilizes didactic knowledge, research evidence, and clinical experience to formulate new ideas

-- Seeks alternative ideas

-- Formulates alternative hypotheses

-- Critiques hypotheses and ideas at a level consistent with knowledge base

-- Acknowledges presence of contradictions

-- Distinguishes relevant from irrelevant patient data - Readily formulates and critiques alternative hypotheses and ideas - Infers applicability of information across populations - Exhibits openness to contradictory ideas - Identifies appropriate measures and determines effectiveness of applied solutions efficiently - Justifies solutions selected
+Beginning Level: Intermediate Level: Entry Level: Raises relevant questions Considers all available information Articulates ideas Understands the scientific method States the results of scientific literature but has not developed the consistent ability to critically appraise findings (i.e. methodology and conclusion) Recognizes holes in knowledge base Demonstrates acceptance of limited knowledge &amp; experience in knowledge base Feels challenged to examine ideas Critically analyzes the literature and applies it to patient management Utilizes didactic knowledge, research evidence, and clinical experience to formulate new ideas Seeks alternative ideas Formulates alternative hypotheses Critiques hypotheses and ideas at a level consistent with knowledge base Acknowledges presence of contradictions Distinguishes relevant from irrelevant patient data Readily formulates and critiques alternative hypotheses and ideas Infers applicability of information across populations Exhibits openness to contradictory ideas Identifies appropriate measures and determines effectiveness of applied solutions efficiently Justifies solutions selected function predominantly in the beginning/intermedia Examples of specific behaviors to support my self-as

-Post-Entry Level:

-- Develops new knowledge through research, professional writing and/or professional presentations - Thoroughly critiques hypotheses and ideas often crossing disciplines in thought process - Weighs information value based on source and level of evidence - Identifies complex patterns of associations - Distinguishes when to think intuitively vs. analytically - Recognizes own biases and suspends judgmental thinking - Challenges others to think

-I function predominantly in the beginning/intermediate/entry/post entry level (highlight your rating)
+Beginning Level: Intermediate Level: Entry Level: Demonstrates understanding of the English language (verbal and written): uses correct grammar, accurate spelling and expression, legible handwriting Recognizes impact of non- verbal communication in self and others Recognizes the verbal and non- verbal characteristics that portray confidence Utilizes electronic communication appropriately Utilizes and modifies communication (verbal, non- verbal, written and electronic) to meet the needs of different audiences Restates, reflects, and clarifies message(s) Communicates collaboratively with both individuals and groups Collects necessary information from all pertinent individuals in the patient/client management process Provides effective education (verbal, non-verbal, written, and electronic) Demonstrates the ability to maintain appropriate control of the communication exchange with individuals and groups Presents persuasive and explanatory verbal, written or electronic messages wit logical organization and sequencing Maintains open and constructive communication Utilizes communication technology effectively and efficiently